Atherys/AtherysDungeons/README.md

     1. Provide the Pterodactyl Application URL in the config ( `pterodactyl.app-url` )
     2. Provide a Pterodactyl API Auth Token in the config ( `pterodactyl.api-token` )
 3. Configure the dungeons
-    1. Create a new minecraft server in pterodactyl
+    1. Create a new Sponge minecraft server
     2. Configure it with all of your necessary plugins, worlds, configurations, etc.
-    3. Note down the first segment of the server's uuid
+    3. Download the `server` folder and put it into a `tar.gz` archive
+    4. Create a new pterodactyl Pack with it
-    4. Add it to the map of dungeons in the configuration ( `dungeons` )
+    4. Add the pack id to the map of dungeons in the configuration ( `dungeons` )

 ### Example Config